endurantgames/cosmiclegends/src/classes/inventor.md

 At the start of Volume 2, choose an ability from this list or the Volume 1 list.

 :::: {.ability-list .v2} ::::::::::::
+Artificer
+:   []{.arsenal-prereq}
+    *Prerequisite: You must have the __Technomage__ Ability.*

+    At the start of each Storyline, pick a number of Power Words from the Divine, Dynamo, Hellspawn, or Shaper Personal Power Words lists equal to the Volume.

+    You can use each such Power Word as a Core Power Word once during the current Storyline without paying any Might.

+    []{.arsenal-id}

 Puissant Polymath

 :   Your education covered a wide range of topics.
 Gain a number of